catalyst-cloud/catalystcloud-docs/source/ssh-filezilla-setup.rst

 On OpenStack (and the Catalyst Cloud), each instance can have only one Key Pair, and one public IP address.

-You will need to repeat steps 2 to 3 for each instance that you wish to access with SSH.
-And this is where it becomes important to think about using unique Key Pair file names, which reflect the name of the instance they will be attached to.
+That means will need to repeat steps 2 to 3 for each instance that you wish to access with SSH.
+This is where it becomes important to think about using unique Key Pair file names, which reflect the name of the instance they will be attached to.

 There are some other implications: